An accelerated way to earn your doctorate

 Alvernia University’s post-professional Doctor of Occupational Therapy (OTD) is the highest level of formal education available to entry-level occupational therapists.
 The doctorate, which focuses on program development, prepares therapists to address the occupational needs of people of all ages with a broad exposure to traditional and community-based practice settings and areas.

 This OTD program is designed for students who have earned a master's degree in Occupational Therapy and have completed all prerequisites.
-The six-semester track requires 18 months of study, including foundational, professional and fieldwork.
+The OTD is offered over 10 mods requiring 20 months of study, including foundational, professional and fieldwork.
 It follows a year-round curriculum sequence: fall, spring, summer, fall, spring.

 Getting Started